Myofascial pain syndrome

 Tests and diagnosis

 Muscle pain has many possible causes.
-Your doctor may recommend other tests and procedures to rule out other causes of muscle pain before diagnosing myofascial pain syndrome.
+Your doctor may recommend other tests and procedures to rule out other causes of muscle pain.

 Treatments and drugs

-Treatment for myofascial pain syndrome typically includes physical therapy, trigger point injections or medications.
+Treatment for myofascial pain syndrome typically includes medications, trigger point injections or physical therapy.
 No conclusive evidence supports using one therapy over another.
 Discuss your options and treatment preferences with your doctor.
 You may need to try more than one approach to find pain relief.

 Lifestyle and home remedies